Home

 Overview

-I started exploring SIPs when I began earning during my internship.
-Like most first-time investors, I turned to SIP calculators to understand what I could achieve with small monthly investments.
-But the experience felt oddly mechanical.
+I started looking at SIPs when I began earning during my internship.
+Like most first-time investors, I opened a calculator to understand what small monthly amounts could actually become.
+The experience felt mechanical in a way that made it hard to think.

 Duration: 1 month · Self-initiated · MVP phase